thomasyu888/puresynapser/README.md

 install.packages("./")
 ```

 This package currently only works with the Synapse Personal Access token.
-You will have to set it as an environmental variable.
+You will have to set it as an environmental variable, or you can add this to your .Renviron file.
 ```
 Sys.setenv(SYNAPSE_AUTH_TOKEN="tokenhere")
 ```